The L Word: "The Chart"

 "The Chart", an undirected labeled graph in which nodes represent individuals and lines represent affairs or hookups, is a recurring plot element throughout the series.
 Originally, The L Word was to be based around a lesbian, Kit Porter, and "The Chart" was tattooed on her back.

 The idea for the chart was formed in The L Words writers room.
-The creators of the show were discussing their own mutual friends and who had had romantic entanglements with whom.
+The creators of the show were discussing their own mutual friends and who had romantic entanglements with whom.
 This led to them creating a beta version of what the chart comes to be on a piece of paper.
 The writers eventually decide to incorporate this chart into the show.

 In season 4, Alice launches The Chart as a social networking service.
 Concurrently, a real-world parallel project OurChart.com was created.
 The website, which allowed registered members to create their own profiles and hosted several blogs on the show, operated from the beginning of season four until the end of season six, after which the site was discontinued and redirected to Showtime's official website.